w3c/wai-curricula/intro.md

 {% include excol.html type="middle" %}

-@@
 Demonstrate how many of the accessibility features benefit most users of the Web.
 For example, demonstrate how accessibility benefits older people, people using mobile devices, people with lower digital skills, people who are not fluent in a language, etc. in addition to ensuring access for people with disabilities.
 Emphasize the innovative aspects of accessibility, such as text-to-speech and speech-recognition.

 ##### Learning outcomes

 * Understanding that accessibility benefits many  people in addition to people with disabilities.
-* Acknowledging that accessibility comprises many innovative aspects that imply benefits for the rest of the population.
+* Knowledge that accessibility comprises many innovative aspects that imply benefits for the rest of the population.

 ##### Approximate duration.